Katz Drug Store Sit-In (1958)

 Clara Luper was the advisor for the Youth Council of the NAACP in Oklahoma City at the time of the sit-in movement.

 Clara Luper is pictured here being restrained by a police officer at one of the many demonstrations that she was a part of.

-African Americans in Oklahoma City began discussing strategies for confronting the most obvious forms of racial discrimination they faced.
-Clara Luper, the advisor of the Oklahoma City branch of the NAACP Youth Council, Barbara Ann Posey, the vice president of the branch, and the rest of the council agreed to begin sit-ins at lunch counters.
-They targeted the Katz drug store due to its discriminatory policies after the manager refused their request to serve all people at the lunch counter.
-On August 19, 1958, the young activists sat down at the Katz lunch counter and ordered sodas.
-Service was refused, as was expected, and the students at quietly, filling the seats of the lunch counter for the next two days.
-After this time, the store manager revised the policy.
+African Americans in Oklahoma City held many meetings where they discussed strategies for confronting the racial discrimination they faced in the early 1950s.
+Clara Luper, a local teacher and the advisor of the Oklahoma City branch of the NAACP Youth Council, along with Barbara Ann Posey, the vice president of the branch, led the council in the decision to begin sit-ins at lunch counters.
+They targeted the Katz drug store due to its prominent location and well-known discriminatory policies after the manager refused their request to serve all people at the lunch counter.
+On August 19, 1958, the group of civil rights activists sat down at the Katz lunch counter and ordered sodas.
+Service was refused, as was expected, and the protesters sat quietly, filling the seats of the lunch counter for the next few days.
+On the third day, the store manager decided to serve the group.